w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

   of personalization done for them, but should not be given access to account secrets (such as the password, payment information, and the like).

+There is a special case of recognized users for sites that don't maintain a server-side profile or account: user state, including language preference, can be stored in the cookies or browser local storage.
+The effect is the same as having a recognized authenticated user, except that, of course, that the site can't generate offline interactions using the preferences.

 ## Language/Locale Negotiation

 The point of language negotiation is that, for a given request, a single,